investindex/Guidelines/README.md

 This comparison leads to the [5% rule](https://www.youtube.com/watch?v=Uwl3-jBNEd4), a simplified guideline which suggests that renting is advantageous if your annual rent is less than 5% of a similar property's purchase price.
 In Ben Felix's formulation, 3 percentage points arise from the cost of capital, and 2 points arise from the explicit unrecoverable costs like insurance.
 2% is a pretty low guideline for those costs.
 Property tax alone is 1% on average and can range as high as 3% in some counties!
 You would need to live in an area with low property tax to have any chance of staying under 2%.
 Clearly, adjustments to the 5% rule are needed depending on the characteristics of each property.

-Here's a table providing a sense of explicit housing costs if you buy a home with a 30-year, fixed-rate mortgage and assume 2.5% annual costs from property tax, insurance, maintenance, and so on.
+Here's a table providing a sense of explicit housing expenses if you buy a home with a 30-year, fixed-rate mortgage and assume 2.5% annual costs from property tax, insurance, maintenance, and so on.
 These costs are separate from the principal and interest payments.
-The figures below add up those annual expenses.
+The numbers below combine all those annual expenses.
 Interest rates on the mortgage vary between 4% and 6%, and the down payment is a standard (but above-average) 20%.

 <p align="center">
   <b>Affording a 30-year mortgage with 20% down, 2.5% annual costs, and 4-6% interest rates</b>